 However, if these efforts prove ineffective and it becomes difficult to secure the necessary human resources needed to continue in business, such events could hamper business continuity, negatively impacting group business performance and financial condition.

-The main need for funds within the NX Group is for operating expenses, including transportation, fuel, and selling, general and administrative expenses, as well as for investments in new construction and facility renovations.
-We intend to meet these financing needs in part by borrowing from financial institutions and raising funds through the issuance of bonds.
+The main need for funds within the NX Group is for operating expenses, including transportation, fuel, and selling, general and administrative expenses, as well as investments in new construction, facility renovations, and M&A. We intend to meet these financing needs in part by borrowing from financial institutions and raising funds through the issuance of bonds.

 Further, the NX Group owns numerous logistics bases in Japan and overseas.
 When making decisions regarding capital investments or long-term lease contracts, we first conduct thorough studies from a long-term perspective, including the calculation of investment effects and the expected collection of cash flows.
 However, future economic trends, client company trends, and other factors may result in the disposal or return of these assets earlier than originally planned, causing temporary losses or impairment losses and negatively impacting group business performance and financial condition.

-The NX Group operates worldwide.
+The NX Group strives to prevent and avoid risk in today's complex and unstable global environment.
+Today's complexities include the situation in Russia and Ukraine, conflicts in the Middle East, further escalation of tensions in Taiwan, and global-scale trade wars.
+We prepare against such risks by gathering information within the NX Group and by consulting with outside experts.
+However, the NX Group operates worldwide.
 Changes in political, economic, social, and legal conditions in various countries, restrictions on economic activities due to riots, terrorism, and wars, and restrictions on international transport could adversely affect our businesses and have a negative impact on group business performance and financial condition.

-With recent remarkable developments in information and communication technology, the strategic use of information systems has become essential for business operations.
+With recent rapid developments in information and communication technology, the strategic use of information systems has become essential for business operations.
 The availability of systems and appropriate information handling are important management issues for the NX Group.
-Systems and information are also a social responsibility that we must fulfill as a business entity.
+Systems and information are also social responsibilities that we must fulfill as a business entity.
 The NX Group integrated our IT systems divisions to ensure we act in a unified manner to formulate and implement IT strategies.
-We also established System Risk Countermeasures, NX Group Basic Policy on IT, and NX Group Basic Policy on Cyber Security, ensuring we create appropriate usage environments.
-Employees receive education and training through e-learning and other opportunities, and we conduct regular practice drills to prepare for external system attacks and other emergencies.
+We also established shared group rules on IT governance and systems risk.
+Employees receive security education and training through e-learning and other means, building systems to respond to external attacks and emergencies, ensuring smooth IT department operations and an appropriate IT systems environment.

-However, failures in information systems and communications at a level beyond expectations, or the destruction or theft of confidential information due to cyber attacks, which continue to grow in scale, frequency, and sophistication in recent years, might not only affect NX Group business activities, but might also negatively impact group performance and financial condition.
+However, unexpected failures in information systems and communications, or the destruction or theft of confidential information due to cyber attacks, which continue to grow in scale, frequency, and sophistication in recent years, might not only affect NX Group business activities, but may also negatively impact group performance and financial condition.